 Lucas Degelman comes from a long line of entrepreneurs and has learned a great deal through observation.
 He was only seven years old when he realized he had the power to earn money.
 He sold lemonade with his brother and friends and concluded that if he put in the work, the money would follow.
-By the time he was nine, he worked in a yard maintenance business and began developing Lucas Candy.
+By the time he was nine, he had worked in a yard maintenance business and began developing Lucas Candy.

 In 2018, Lucas entered the Get a Bigger Wagon Young Entrepreneur Awards (GABWYEA) at Edwards School of Business, and, although he didn’t win, he began thinking about ways to improve his business.
 During the summer of 2019, Lucas served a lot of cotton candy and learned some practical business lessons.
 He entered the GABWYEA competition for a second time.
 In 2019, at age 12, he won his category, taking home $750 in cash.
-As Lucas suggests, working hard is usually rewarding, and when hard work doesn’t pay off, you just have to change how or where you are working.
+As Lucas suggests, working hard is usually rewarding, and when hard work doesn’t pay off, you just have to change how or where you are doing business.

 Lucas used his GABWYEA cash prize to expand his already bustling cotton candy and snow cone business.
 He purchased a high-end popcorn machine and decided to rebrand his company.
 He ran a contest asking kids for ideas for names and was pleased when the winner suggested a name similar to one Lucas had envisioned.
 Cloud Candy Corporation is ready to serve customers once social distancing eases.